Route Analysis · May 2, 2026 · 11 min read · Y-DRØN

 The Climate Wildcard

 The one factor that could rewrite this analysis is global carbon pricing.
-EU ETS already taxes the long Cape route more heavily than the short NSR — an extra 7,200 nautical miles burned at 100 tonnes per day generates roughly 2,300 tonnes of CO₂ that costs $200,000 in EU ETS compliance at 100% phase-in.
+EU ETS already taxes the long Cape route more heavily than the short NSR — an extra 7,200 nautical miles burned at roughly 100 tonnes of VLSFO per day translates to about 2,100 tonnes of additional bunker and roughly 6,700 tonnes of CO₂.
+With EU ETS now at full phase-in (100% applied from 2026), compliance on the EU-leg portion of an Asia–Europe voyage typically adds in the range of $250,000 to $500,000 to the Cape route's bill, depending on routing and where the voyage is judged to begin and end.

-If the IMO Net-Zero Framework is adopted at the October 2026 Extraordinary Session and enters force in 2028, that carbon penalty doubles.
+If the IMO Net-Zero Framework is adopted at the reconvened October 2026 Extraordinary Session — after the October 2025 session voted to adjourn the decision by one year — and enters force around 2028, that carbon penalty broadly doubles.
 The Cape route's carbon footprint becomes a meaningful operational tax.
 At carbon prices over $200/tonne CO₂ — a level some 2030 forecasts already incorporate — the NSR's carbon advantage starts to materially close the cost gap, even before considering further sea ice retreat extending the navigable season.

 This is the strategic question for fleet planners: do you bet on a 2030s where Arctic shipping is normalized — by climate change, by carbon pricing, by geopolitical realignment — and start commissioning ice-class tonnage now?
 Or do you bet on the southern routes remaining dominant for the next decade and avoid the capital commitment?